 Do your kids cringe at the sight of cooked carrots?
-One of the easiest and most delicious Moroccan salads is this cooked carrot salad served at room temperature and dressed with a simple vinaigrette.
+This Moroccan carrot salad is one of the easiest and most delicious Moroccan salads.
+It’s very simple; cooked carrots that are served at room temperature and dressed with a simple vinaigrette.

 When I was growing up I, like many other kids, wasn’t too fond of cooked vegetables.
 But, fresh vegetables well that was another story.
 Every summer my grandpa grew a huge backyard garden.
 He left one corner for my sister and me to plant our own garden.
 He grew row after row of carrots, beans, tomatoes, rutabaga (which I didn’t even realize was a turnip until recently), sweet corn, and peppers.

 He had a good friend who had a much larger farm and planted even more produce.
 My grandparents happened to live on the major highway that went through our small town.
 So, every summer grandpa had tables set up on the front lawn to sell whatever was ready to pick.
 He also went out and picked wild fruit, raspberries, blueberries, blackberries all summer long.